davidanderson01/octokit.js/CONTRIBUTING.md

 npm install
 ```

-Run the tests before making changes to make sure the local setup is working as expected
+Run the tests before making changes to make sure the local setup is working as expected:

 ```shell
 npm test